 You may also petition for custody and visitation rights when you try to legitimize your kid.
 It is not necessary for the procedure to be controversial.
 If both the mother and the father agree to a paternity plan in a settlement agreement, the arrangement may be presented to the Judge for approval without the need for costly litigation.
 A consent legitimation and consent joint custody agreement may benefit both the mother and the father since it allows the father to place the kid on his health insurance, for example, and it may also involve a name change for the child.

 Children’s dads are encouraged to officially acknowledge their children under the law.
 This is accomplished via the legitimization process.
 It bestows certain privileges on the father and the kid.
 Legitimization refers to the ability for a kid to inherit from his father and for the father to inherit from his child.

-Is it possible to legitimize a kid born out of wedlock?
+Is it possible to legitimize a child born out of wedlock?

 A kid may be legally recognized in three ways.
 The first method is for the mother and the alleged father to marry, after which the father will acknowledge the kid as his.